 This is from Estefano L.

-These “Dating sites” are named differently Russian love match, Hotrussianbrides, Amolatina, A foreign affair, Anastasia, etc. And have in common that more than 90% of their girls are apparently “beautiful and young”, as if they were “call girls” instead of “marriageable women”.
-Ukrainian and Latin American women who do not care if you are 90 years old, or if you are ugly, because their secret interest is fooling you into spending money in chatting and gifting them.
-These agencies induce slyly these girls, who are in want of one job, to partake in this trick.
+These “Dating sites” are named differently Russian love match, Hotrussianbrides, AmoLatina.
+A foreign affair, Anastasia, etc. And have in common that more than 90% of their girls are apparently “beautiful and young”.
+As if they were “call girls” instead of “marriageable women”.
+Ukrainian and Latin American women who do not care if you are 90 years old, or if you are ugly.
+Because their secret interest is fooling you into spending money on chatting and gifting them.
+These agencies induce slyly these girls.
+Who are in want of one job, to partake in this trick.
 They are teamed up with bilingual persons, euphemized as “translators”.
-The translator (either male or female) is confided the task of beguiling men with a chat of coquetry while the young woman is supposed only to smile at the video camera.
+The translator (either male or female) is confided the task of beguiling men with a chat of coquetry.
+While the young woman is supposed only to smile at the video camera.
 The more time the tricked men are in chat, the better.

 As for the gifts, when one man orders flowers (or other false “gifts”, as candies, English lessons, and jewelry) for one woman, this one does not get the flowers but one little commission for them (about 10%).

 Of course, there are many lawsuits against the “Dating Sites”.
 How are they presenting themselves to be convicted?
 They force their ladies to sign and video a written declaration that they are in their respective agencies, neither for money nor for gifts, but for their wanting one husband, which declaration is completely false, except for a few women.
 Women relucting to sign such declaration are threatened to be unpaid for their chats.